 Capitol Clean Cities of Connecticut

-The Capitol Clean Cities of Connecticut works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Capitol Clean Cities of Connecticut works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: June 21, 1999

 - Population: 3,605,597 (based on 2021 Census estimate)

 - Local/Regional Service Area: Counties (including tribal lands): Hartford, Tolland, Windham